cjrh/aiomsg/README.rst

     exchange for this, you get a lower overall latency because sending new messages is not waiting on previous messages getting acknowledged.

+    Finally: if the target peer goes down, *and* the sending peer goes down, all memory of pending retries is lost.
+This is because *aiomsg* keeps the retry log in memory.
+If your use-case requires greater resilience than what the delivery guarantee provides, then you should not use ``AT_LEAST_ONCE``, but instead build your own retry system where you track pending replies an actual database that can persist state across restarts.
+Currently, *aiomsg* does not do this.
+(It's an interesting feature and I may work on it in the future, but it isn't there right now.)

 #.
 Pure python, doesn't require a compiler

 #.
 Depends only on the Python standard library